Wzesk/virtualwavelab/README.md

 [VirtualWaveLab for MacOS](https://lipcloud.iingen.unam.mx/index.php/s/SYJ3c6KqALD6QgG)

-Due to an incompatibility of Matlab App Designer to open PDF files in compiled applications it is recommended to keep this [Help document](https://github.com/gmartinr/virtualwavelab/raw/main/Help/VirtualWaveFlumeExperiments.pdf) for reference on experiments.
+Due to an incompatibility of Matlab App Designer for MacOS to open PDF files in compiled applications it is recommended to keep this [Help document](https://github.com/gmartinr/virtualwavelab/raw/main/Help/VirtualWaveFlumeExperiments.pdf) for reference on experiments.